photo of Marla McDaniel

 Senior Fellow

-Marla McDaniel is a senior fellow in the Center on Labor, Human Services, and Population at the Urban Institute.
+Marla McDaniel is a senior fellow in the Family and Financial Well-Being Division at the Urban Institute.
 Before joining Urban, she was a postdoctoral fellow at the Columbia University School of Social Work.
 McDaniel has researched, written about, and spoken about racial inequity and disparity; low-income children, youth, and families; and the programs and policy environments that touch families’ lives.
 She is interested in examing how inequity across domains— including health, education, and employment—has a compounding effect on overall health and well-being.

 McDaniel earned a bachelor’s degree in psychology from Swarthmore College and worked as a case manager for youth in foster care before earning a doctorate in human development and social policy from Northwestern University.